desmondwong1215/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Teacher commands to deregister a student from the address book with a valid student ID.
+1. Teacher commands to deregister a student from the address book with a valid student id.
 2. EB checks if the student is currently enrolled in any courses.
 3. EB removes the student from the address book database.
 4. EB displays a success message.